bcogrel/bcogrel.github.io/content/home.rst

 My research focuses on Ontology-Based Data Access (OBDA) and related topics such as query optimization and integration of non-relational data sources.
-I am part of team that develops the OBDA system Ontop_.
+I am part of the team that develops the OBDA system Ontop_.

 Recent publications
 -------------------